AltcoinCoop/vcoin-project.github.io/social/stories/index.md

 ---
 layout: socpage
-title: Why “stories”, isn’t that a bit touchy-feely?
+title: Why “stories”?
+Isn’t that a bit touchy-feely?
 excerpt: An explanation why we need and use stories to communicate and help dispel disrupive misperceptions
 image:
   feature: